PhraseExpress v9 Network Edition - Manual

 - Windows Vista/7: C:\Users\[User Name]\AppData\Roaming\PhraseExpress ClientManager\

-The storage location of the PhraseExpress Client files on the workstations are described in chapter "Location of your personal data" of the Client's manual.
+The storage location of the PhraseExpress Client files on the workstations is described in chapter "Location of your personal data" of the Client's manual.

 The communication between the PhraseExpress Server and the PhraseExpress Client works as follows: